-The City staff received four (4) odour complaints in 2018 at the Waste Resources Innovation Centre.
-All complaints were investigated by the site management staff.
-Of the four complaints received, none was confirmed to have originated from the WRIC site.
+City staff received two (2) complaints in 2019.
+These were investigated by the site management staff.
+The complaints and remedial actions were reported to the Ministry, and a response letter was provided to each complainant.
+None of these two complaints was confirmed to have originated from the WRIC site